decamp/sqlcipher-jdbc/README.md

 ==================
 This is a fork of a [SQLite JDBC driver](https://bitbucket.org/xerial/sqlite-jdbc) that has been modified to work with [SQLCipher](https://www.zetetic.net/sqlcipher/), a version of SQLite modified to support encryption.
-QLCipher is included here as a submodule.
-Note that the only native binaries included here are currently for 64-bit OS X. But I've tried to keep modifications pretty low and it might not be too difficult to add build support for other platforms.
+SQLCipher is included here as a submodule.
+The only native binaries included here currently are for 64-bit OS X.
+I've tried to keep modifications minimal, though, and it might not be difficult to get things to build for other platforms by fiddling with the makefiles.

-Also note that this JDBC driver appears far from complete and may contain some bugs.
+Also, this JDBC driver appears far from complete and may contain some bugs.
 I've tried to clean up some of the string escaping issues, but use at your own risk.
-I've used different versions of this particularly library for many years without significant issue.
+I've used various versions of this driver for many years without significant issue.

-To use encryption features, try something like:
+To create/open an encrypted database, try something like:
 ```
 Class.forName("org.sqlite.JDBC");
 Properties props = new Properties();